rodders99/rodders99.github.io/content/projects/salifort_project/salifort_motors_project_writeup.md

 ##### Team Manager's report

 This is a template that can be customised by the HR Team for each team manager.
-By simply changing one variable for the team an entire report can be generated, saving the HR team a lot of time prepapring for meetings with team managers.
+By simply changing one variable for the team an entire report can be generated, saving the HR team a lot of time preparing for meetings with team managers.

 #### [Salifort Project - Team Summary Jupyter Notebook](/salifort_project/docs/cd_06_Salifort_Motors_TEAM_SUMMARY.php)